 We will make every effort to accommodate each contributor’s first choice of presentation type.
 However, we may recommend alternative presentation types to some contributors in an effort to be inclusive as possible.
 For example, a contributor submitting an individual paper presentation may be suggested to be included in a symposium within a suitable work theme or contributors not selected for a paper presentation may alternatively be offered an opportunity to participate in a poster presentation.

+Our call for contributions is now closed.
 If you require further information on the submission process, please contact firstname.lastname@example.org